UW Opportunities

 kotio@jimu.kyushu-u.ac.jp

-Open to one to three students per university (up to 18 students)
+1~3 students per university (up to 18 students in total)

 Nagoya University will offer a two-week summer intensive program in Nagoya, Japan,